NatanFonseca28/NatanFonseca28/README.md

 - 👋 Hi, I’m @NatanFonseca28
-- 👀 I’m interested in VueJS, NodeJS, React and React Native
+- 👀 I’m interested in VueJS, NodeJS, and Pyrhon
-- 🌱 I’m currently learning React and React Native
+- 🌱 I’m currently learning React, React Native and Python
-- 💞️ I’m looking to collaborate on VueJS
+- 💞️ I’m looking to collaborate on Python and NodeJS
 - 📫 How to reach me: NatanFs28@gmail.com

 <!---